GorrettyOkumbe/OOP/README.md

 			It's general to all objects.
-	object: This is the instance of a class(the specific thing) Each object is unique in its own way. class an instance attributes:
+	object: This is the instance of a class(the specific thing) Each object is unique in its own way. class and instance attributes:
-		In a lay mans language I would refer to atrributes as variables(`forgive my manners its for easy understanding`) class attributes are owned by the class itself and are shared by all instances(objects) of a class.
+		In a lay mans language I would refer to attributes as variables(`forgive my manners its for easy understanding`) class attributes are owned by the class itself and are shared by all instances(objects) of a class.
 		They have the same value for all instances and are defined up above all methods, right below the class header.
-		Instance atrributes are owned by specific instance of a class.
+		Instance attributes are owned by specific instance of a class.

 	Objects are instatiated by the __init__() method.